williballenthin/williballenthin.com/README.md

     - rbenv rehash    # If you use rbenv, rehash to be able to run the bundle command
     - bundle install
   - rawdog

+Hints:
+  - use `configure_website.sh` to rebuild and deploy the website.
+  - use `rebuild.sh` to regenerate the Octopress resources and deploy them.
+Run from williballenthin.com/.